maplight/CAPS/README.md

 #CAL-ACCESS Campaign Power Search

+The CAL-ACCESS Power Search is a tool that allows journalists and citizens to easily search the California Secretary of State's bulk data download to find political contributions to all recipient committees from 2001 through the present.

 ## System Overview:
 The CAL-ACCESS Search is a series of php web pages with associated images, css, and javascript files, php scripts and sql files.
 The php web pages will display and operate the CAL-ACCESS Campaign Power Search web pages.
 The scripts and sql files are used to run a first install of the data and to maintain the data.